jefmud/lua-miniweb/README.md

 ## 1. Introduction

-**MiniWeb** is a simple, educational web framework for Lua inspired by microframeworks like Bottle.
+**MiniWeb** is a simple, educational web framework for Lua inspired by microframeworks like Marcel Helkamp's Bottle framework (https://github.com/bottlepy/bottle).
+I'm a fan of his work!
 It is designed to be:

 - Single-file library (`miniweb.lua`)
 - Minimal dependencies (only `LuaSocket`)